bem22/CV/README.md

 ### Technical Experience
 > + Programming in Linux kernel and embedded software in C and assembly
 > + 8/16/32-bit microprocessors designed by ARM (ATMega328, ARM1176JZ, Tensillica)
 > + Low level communication protocols such as PWM, UART, SPI, I2C and PPM
 > + Agile practices and methodologies such as Scrum and Kanban
+> + Dynamic debugging, memory checks, leak prevention with Valgrind, gdb and CLiondb
 > + Version control: SVN, [Git](https://github.com/bem22)
 > + Object-oriented, multi-threading programming and networking in [__JAVA__](https://github.com/bem22/talktostrangersCMD), C++
 > + Markup languages such as XML, Markdown and LaTeX